Determining Liability After a Car Accident

 Why You Need an Experienced Car Accident Lawyer in Virginia

 To recover compensation for your losses, you need an experienced legal team that knows how to stand up to insurance companies.
-An attorney can conduct an independent investigation to counter an insurance adjuster’s findings that your negligence contributed to the accident.
+A personal injury attorney can conduct an independent investigation to counter an insurance adjuster’s findings that your negligence contributed to the accident.

 Without the help of a lawyer, you may end up settling your case for less than it is worth, or worse yet, having your claim denied altogether.
 An attorney can advocate for you and your right to recovery.